 It’s fun, too to what the platform staff- when they wave in and wave out a train, there’s a routine they go through, with almost a dance and a series of waves.
 It’s a simple technique that’s used for health and safety to ensure trains depart safely on time.

 The second is that you’re always facing the direction of travel.
-It puzzled me for a while, then we saw a train being prepared for the next trip and between each trip, each carriage is cleaned, wiped, and using this cool little device on the seats…
+It puzzled me for a while, then we saw a train being prepared for the next trip, and between each trip, each carriage is cleaned, wiped, and the seats are flipped in the direction of travel!

 Can I eat on Japanese Trains?